ErenEmreK/create_subtitles/README.md

-# Subtitle_Creator
+# Subtitle Creator

-A command-line application to easily create subtitles for video/audio files in their language using OpenAI's Whisper library.
+A command-line application to easily create subtitles for video/audio files using OpenAI's Whisper library.